miketvo/rmit2023a-cosc2753-assignment2/README.md

 python ./classify.py --gui -f path/to/your/your/image.png -m ./models/clf
 ```

-You can also import its `classify.classify()` f
-unction into your own script or notebook to programmatically classify multiple images (see its docstring for instruction on how to use).
+You can also import its `classify.classify()` function into your own script or notebook to programmatically classify multiple images (see its docstring for instruction on how to use).

 #### Recommending Flower Images